abhishekarya1/myblog/content/post/2018-07-26-github-as-your-resume.md

 Yet, in spite of its shortcomings, you can use your GitHub profile as a leverage to score a great new job.
 It only takes a bit of effort to make it more self-explanatory and recruiters-friendly.

 Your open-source contributions will play in your favor.

+If you can’t decide between GitHub and a standard resume, why not use both?

 Want to talk?
 Just drop me a mail and I'll be happy to talk to you.